3rrorBaralasch/SmallStuff/README.md

 # SmallStuff
-These are my own small projects like: no gui calculators and some more easy small stuff
+These are my own small projects like: no gui calculators and some more easy small stuff on different languages